pierdom/atlas-toolbox/README.md

 ### Set-up measurements

-In order to set-up a UDM, you should first create an API key with 'Measurement creation' permissions. udm-create.pl will return the measurement ID (UDM-ID) if it is successful or return an error code.
+In order to set-up a UDM, you should first create an API key with 'Measurement creation' permissions. udm-create.pl will return the measurement ID (UDM-ID) if it is successful or an error code.

 Instrument 2 probes to ping a host:
 ```sh